kingsor/mdwiki/NextSteps-WorkingOn.md

 ## Doing

+### AppScale
+AppScale is open source Google App Engine and allows you to run your GAE applications on any infrastructure, anywhere that makes sense for your business.
+AppScale eliminates lock-in and makes your GAE application portable.
+This way you can choose which public or private cloud platform is the best fit for your business requirements.
+Because we are literally the GAE alternative, it is an easy migration from Google App Engine to AppScale.
+AppScale implements the Google App Engine API’s allowing users to move their App Engine applications to AppScale unmodified, while providing the same no-ops experience as Google App Engine.
+This way you can save time and money by choosing AppScale for your application.
+Check out our [case studies page](https://www.appscale.com/resources/use-cases/) and see why our customers are so happy.

+* [Try AppScale](https://www.appscale.com/try-appscale/) - AppScale can be deployed on a single node (usual case for Dev/Test), and on multiple nodes (production deployments with large datasets or CPU needs).
+It is possible to try AppScale on Vagrant.

 ### Url Shortener
 * [on url shorteners](http://joshua.schachter.org/2009/04/on-url-shorteners) (Apr 2009) - pro and cons of url shortener services.
 * [KishCom/shorten-node](https://github.com/KishCom/shorten-node) - A Node.js powered URL Shortener web app with Heroku deploy instructions. [http://kish.cm](http://kish.cm/)